 \subsection{Model sensitivity to dataset variations}

 To test the sensitivity of the model to fluctuations in the dataset and to assess the variance of its predictions, a bootstrap approach was implemented.
+Results are shown only for sea states $\#1$ and $\#7$; comparable levels of sensitivity were observed for other sea states.
 The analysis focuses on the tails of the predicted distributions, as statistics associated with extreme events are typically more sensitive to dataset fluctuations than statistics characterizing the bulk of the distribution.
 In the context of extreme value analysis, several approaches have been proposed to construct confidence intervals using bootstrap techniques \cite{caers_1998, gomes_2001, wang_2010, gilleland_2020}.
 Here, we adopt a nonparametric bootstrap approach in which the dataset is resampled with replacement to generate bootstrap samples of the same size $\nobs$ as the original dataset.
-Each bootstrap dataset is then fitted with the stochastic model using the same hyperparameters as in the original setting.
+Each bootstrap dataset is then fitted with the stochastic model using the same hyperparameters as in the original setting (see \tab{tab_model_hyperparam}).

 \fig{fig_bootstrap} shows the bootstrap histograms obtained for the $(1 - 1/\nobs)$-quantiles of the response variables.
-The wave-breaking filter was enabled for sea state $\#1$.
+The wave-breaking filter was enabled.
 The values computed from the original dataset are indicated by vertical dotted lines.
 Across the bootstrap distributions shown in \fig{fig_bootstrap}, the ratio of the standard deviation to the mean ranges from approximately $0.05$ to $0.13$.